viralemergence/insectDisease/README.md

 We caution the user to not use these data, as we do not believe the records are correct.

-These data are identical to the `nematode` data, as far as we can tell.

 |  column name | description |
 |  --------    |  --------------- |